groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-emz-to-pdf.md

 id: convert-emz-to-pdf
 url: conversion/net/convert-emz-to-pdf
 title: Convert EMZ to PDF
-description: "When it comes to convert EMZ metafile to PDF or any other format Groupdocs.Conversion for .NET is a solution.
-Use your favourite C# language and turn EMZ to PDF in a plain and simple approach."
+description: "EMZ format represents Enhanced Windows Metafile Compressed with .emz extension.
+Learn how to convert EMZ to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert EMZ to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-A file with .emz extension is a compressed container of Enhanced Metafile (EML file).
-These are compressed using the GZIP compression technique which is the commonly used compression method on UNIX and LINUX operating systems.
-Unlink ZIP (/compression/zip/), GZIP compresses the archive as a whole instead of compressing individual files.
-EMZ files are smaller in size as compared to the EMF files and help in fast transfer during online file sharing.
-Some of the applications that can open EMZ files include Microsoft Visio 2019, Microsoft Office 2019, XnView MP, and File Viewer Plus.
+A file with .emz extension is a compressed container of Enhanced Metafile (.emf file).
+It follows GZIP compression algorithm and takes less storage space due to compression.
+The small file size makes it more easy to transfer EMZ files over the network.

-To convert EMZ to PDF file in C# just call `Convert` method like shown below:
+To convert from Enhanced Windows Metafile Compressed (.emz) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source EMZ file